Guide to a Perfect trip in Egypt!

-In the next part of the show the stage was clear and a singer appeared in the second floor of the Wikala beside the Nay and the Rabbaba player.
-His voice was touching as he started chanting famous oriental songs before the group who left the stage was beside him now in the second floor playing the Tabla while he was singing.
+In the next part of the show, the stage was clear and a singer appeared on the second floor of the Wikala beside the Nay and the Rabbaba player.
+His voice was touching as he started chanting famous oriental songs before the group who left the stage was beside him now on the second floor playing the Tabla while he was singing.

 All the audiences were pleased to see the Saggat player again dancing in the middle of this group of Tabla players.
 This time, he didn’t hold his Saggat with him but he had two Tablas in his hands and was wearing the colorful Tanoora robe.
 He started performing the traditional Tanoora dancing moving quickly in circles while the Tanoora robe went higher and higher with the acceleration of the speed of his circles.
 All the people were amazed that this man was able to move around in circles for not less than twenty minutes without stopping.

 This is the most significant factor in the Tanoora show, moving around in circles wearing the multi-colored robes.
 The Saggat player held another rounded robe in his hands and it moved around with the robe he was wearing.
 The show went like this for a long period with the players changing their dances.
 They danced while moving around, while standing, and even while sitting, with the Tanoora dancer moving around in circles in the middle of the group.
 In the same time, the singer was singing Islamic tunes.